-“In waters between a depth of 200 and 1000 meters, our research showed climate velocities accelerated to 11 times the present rate.
+“In waters between a depth of 200 and 1,000 meters (660 and 3,300 feet), our research showed climate velocities accelerated to 11 times the present rate.
 And in an interesting twist, not only is climate velocity moving at different speeds at different depths in the ocean, but also in different directions which poses huge challenges to the ways we design protected areas.”

 Senior researcher UQ’s Professor Anthony Richardson said the team believed action must be taken to aggressively manage carbon emissions.

 “Significantly reducing carbon emissions is vital to control warming and to help take control of climate velocities in the surface layers of the ocean by 2100,” he said.
 “But because of the immense size and depth of the ocean, warming already absorbed at the ocean surface will mix into deeper waters.

 “This means that marine life in the deep ocean will face escalating threats from ocean warming until the end of the century, no matter what we do now.
 This leaves only one option — act urgently to alleviate other human-generated threats to deep-sea life, including seabed mining and deep-sea bottom fishing.

 “The best way to do this is to declare large, new protected areas in the deep ocean where damage to ocean life is prohibited, or at least strictly managed.”

 The research has been published in Nature Climate Change.